General

 No. We have included key historical dates throughout each lesson, and at times as part of the vocabulary definitions, but memorizing the dates is optional.
 However, a familiarity with the date spans will help students to better keep the historical events in sequence.

 If you do choose to have your student(s) memorize the dates, it is important to keep in mind two key notes.
-First, dates for ancient history and for the Classical Age are often estimated dates at best since we do not always have surviving historical records.
+First, dates are often estimated dates at best since we do not always have surviving historical records.
 Second, due to this lack of concrete evidence, many events have multiple date ranges, all of which have been suggested and defended at some point or another by many other well-educated scholars.
 It is often hard to find a scholarly consensus.
-We present these early dates with “ca.” (circa) before them, indicating our inability to provide an accurate, exact date.
-Additionally, to help address this degree of uncertainty, we have chosen to present date ranges rounded to the nearest decade or half-century for the major periods and kingdoms we study.
+We present such dates with “ca.” (circa) before them, indicating our inability to provide an accurate, exact date.
+Additionally, to help address this degree of uncertainty, we have sometimes chosen to present date ranges rounded to the nearest decade or half-century for the major periods and kingdoms we study.

 We have chosen to present our study of history in a well-organized, chronological progression of important events and figures, while also devoting space in each chapter to delving into the fascinating culture of each civilization.
 The Curious Historian series features a variety of elements that we hope will help students to enjoy and become curious about their study of history.
 These key elements include: